-C. MDF/IDF Planning Considerations:
+17.4.5.2 MDF/IDF Design Considerations

-The following factors shall be considered when designing an area to be occupied by a Main Distribution Frame (MDF) or an Intermediate Distribution Frame (IDF) Room: (1) the room shall have a minimum dimension of 8' x 10', and a floor to ceiling clearance of 10-feet.
-The final size of the room will depend on the quantity of racks/cabinets and other equipment associated with systems such as public address and controlled access, (2) future growth shall also be factored into the final size of the room without the need for moving existing equipment, (3) the door shall be a metal hollow door fire-rated for 2-hours and sized at 36" wide for an IDF and double 36" wide for an MDF, (4) door hardware shall be standard MAA hardware with a magnetic lock and transfer hinge, (5) the walls shall be constructed of Concrete Masonry Unit (CMU) and a minimum of two walls shall be provided with 3/4" AC grade plywood, painted with 2 coats of light colored fire retardant intumescent paint, (6) no windows, (7) the flooring shall have electrostatic-safe vinyl tile and with a minimum floor loading capacity of 150 lbs/sq-ft, (8) exposed to structural ceiling, (9) locate the room to avoid any potential water damage sources from above (i.e., rest rooms), (10) space IDF's so that the furthest workstation cabling does not exceed 90-meters in total length.
+The following factors shall be considered when designing an area to be occupied by a Communications room:

+- 1. The room shall have a minimum dimension of 8' x 10', and a floor to ceiling clearance of 10 feet.
+The final size of the room will depend on the quantity of racks/cabinets and other equipment associated with systems. - 2.
+Future growth shall also be factored into the final size of the room without the need for moving existing equipment. - 3.
+The door shall be a metal hollow door fire-rated for 2-hours and sized at 36" wide for an IDF and double 36" wide for an MDF. - 4.
+A minimum of two walls shall be provided with 3/4" AC grade plywood, painted with 2 coats of light colored fire retardant paint. - 5.
+No windows. - 6.
+The flooring shall have electrostatic-safe vinyl tile and with a minimum floor loading capacity of 150 lbs/sq-ft. - 7.
+Exposed to structural ceiling or access via a dropped ceiling. - 8.
+Space IDF's so that the furthest workstation cabling does not exceed 90-meters in total length.